 - Note the twists and turns in the story.
 How many are there and how did the author explain them to the reader?
 Are they credible?
 In thrillers though, you can get away with a lot because it’s escapist fiction and the reader won’t mind too much if a twist stretches credibility just a tad.
 You only have to look at Arnold Schwarzenegger movies to see this – jumping on a jet fighter and wrenching off the cockpit?
 Enough said.

 - Did the author tie up all the loose strands at the end?
-How did he or she do it?
+How did they do it?

 Basically, reading other peoples work will show you the different styles involved, and this can help you write your book too.
 Once you see “what works”, then you can apply it to your work.

 In my thriller writing, my mentors are Daniel Silva, Michael Connolly, Lars Kepler, Barry Eisler, and Robert Harris.
 All my copies of their books have extensive notes and sticky labels attached.
 It may feel time-consuming, but producing good work always is.
 Make a list of your writing mentors and study their techniques religiously.